DOG BITE LABRADOR PIT BULL GERMAN SHEPHERD – ATTORNEYS MN

-Here’s the severe-bite breakdown:
+Here’s the severe-bite breakdown for one city:

 Bit by Black Labrador/Yellow Labrador/Mixes: 4